by Bea Thackeray

-But this would only work if the ends of the cracker were flat.
+After much musing and paper folding, I came up with the idea of how to add a snap without glue.
+It's possible to hold the snap in place if it is threaded through slots at each end of the cracker.
 This is where the box shape comes in.
-The cracker would need to be cuboid in form in order for the ends to collapse.
+The cracker would need to be cuboid in form in order for this to work.
 Great!
 I felt that I was making real progress at last.
 My new Reusable Gift Box Crackers no longer resembled standard crackers and they could be easily reused.
-Another unexpected advantage was that they could come flat-packed, ready to be popped into shape and filled.
+Another advantage was that they could come flat-packed, ready to be popped into shape and filled.

 My first design for the Reusable square-shaped Gift Box Cracker.

-Post by Bea Thackeray (April 2016)
+Post by Bea Thackeray (August 2020)

-The Reusable Cracker Construction is PATENT PENDING
+The Reusable Cracker Construction is PATENT PROTECTED

 ('Keep This...' is a registered trademark)

 © 2020 Keep This Cracker